 New Orleans- Louisiana – one of my favorite cities in the world!!!
 There is nothing like it -it has its own culture, food and vibe is so special.
 There is so much history and music in the streets.
 Also the food is amazing.
 If you haven’t felt the vibe of New Orleans before put it on your list!

-There is so much to experience in New Orleans- so my festivals and music in the streets- we are lucky enough to have attended Voodoo fest for Halloween (October 2003) & Jazzfest (April 2014) I have also been with my family as well (January 2016) and had just as much fun.
-There are lots of air bnb in New Orleans to choose from.
+There is so much to experience in New Orleans- so many festivals and music in the streets- we are lucky enough to have attended Voodoo fest for Halloween (October 2003) & Jazzfest (April 2014) I have also been with my family as well (January 2016) and had just as much fun.
 Walk the streets of Frenchman for all the music with a drink in your hand- there is no open container law in New Orleans so feel free to drink anywhere.
 Explore the french quarter and walk down Bourbon street.
 Have beignets at cafe du monte.
 Take a river boat cruise and so much more!

 Shenandoah National Park– Virginia– $20 vehicle or National Parks pass (May 2021)